taurusilver7/youtube-UI/README.md

 - In the Video page, employ useLocation() hook from react-router-dom to trace the url path. split the path name to get the video_url into the recommandation cards.
 - Set two states to manage the video & channels, and fetch the data from server.

+The fetched video data would not be called from the state variable, because it would lead to continous refreshing to update the state (likes, dislikes) on the video.
+A videoSlice to dispatch actions was preferred.

+Update the videoSlice state wth the fetched data.
+Populate the fetched data in Video component in fields, except for the video iframe element.
+Youtube videos are subjected to company policy and are not allowed to be used outside the site.
+But embeded videos could be used from youtube api.

+- Create the like & dislike dispatch functions to populate the number of likes & dislikes of a video from all the users.

 ## Available Scripts

 In the project directory, you can run: